Euglena viridis: Morphology

+E. viridis typically moves with a squirming motion known as metaboly; it may also swim very rapidly.
+The cells can also round up to form cysts.

-Morphologically, Euglena viridis can be distinguished from other Euglena species by its one axial, stellate chloroplast with a paramylon center in it.
+E. viridis can be distinguished from most other Euglena species by its one axial, stellate chloroplast with a paramylon center in it.
 But there are still five species sharing these morphological features.
+E. viridis differs from similar species (E. stellata, E. pseudostellata, and E. cantabrica) from lacking mucocysts (the mucocysts are only visible after staining with a dye such as neutral red), and is apparently morphologically identical to its sister species Euglena pseudoviridis.